phillipdann-ward/falsehoods/documents.md

 37. A document is human readable.
 38. A PDF can't be edited.
 39. It is possible to create a PDF of a document.
-40. Alright, a document may contain audios.
+40. A document may contain audios.
 41. Alright, a document could *be* an audio.
-42. Alright, a document may contain videos.
+42. A document may contain videos.
 43. Alright, a document could *be* a video.
 44. A document’s title is a string.
 45. A document’s title can contain only certain ASCII symbols such as &():/\-_.